jve89/portfolio4/README.md

 ## __Testing__

 The application have both been fully tested inside the gitpod environment as well as in the heroku environment.
 No unexpected behavior have been encountered.
 No error messages have been raised.
+The project complies with the minimum of 1 original model that has been imoplemented by me which I called the 'About' model.

 ### __Unfixed bugs__